 The MacBook Air M4 is fanless.
 That's fine for 95% of use cases.
 But under continuous LLM load — say, generating a 2,000-word document or a long reasoning chain — the chip will throttle after 20–30 minutes of sustained inference.

 Practical impact: For interactive chat (short exchanges), you'll never notice.
 For batch processing or long-context generation, performance can drop 15–25% during thermal throttling.If you run AI tasks for hours at a stretch, the MacBook Pro M4 or Mac Mini M4 (with active cooling) maintain consistent throughput.
+For a bigger jump in sustained speed and model size, our Apple M5 Pro & M5 Max local LLM guide covers the next-gen leap.
 For the average user, the Air handles the job well.

 Quick Comparison Table